thybag/PHP-SharePoint-Lists-API/readme.md

 # PHP SharePoint Lists API

-The **PHP SharePoint Lists API** is designed to make working with SharePoint Lists in PHP a less painful developer experince.
-Rather than messing around with SOAP and CAML requests, just include the SharePoint lists API in to you're project and you should be good to go.
+The **PHP SharePoint Lists API** is designed to make working with SharePoint Lists in PHP a less painful developer experience.
+Rather than messing around with SOAP and CAML requests, just include the SharePoint lists API in to your project and you should be good to go.
 This library is free for anyone to use and is licensed under the MIT license.

 The current version includes the ability to read, add, edit, delete and query items from existing SharePoint lists, as well as to add and remove attachments.
 You can also query list metadata and the list of lists.